HOGENT-Web/csharp/chapters/07/slides/presentation.md

 - Like XML or JSON but smaller, faster and simpler
 - Works with so called messages
 - Messages transformed into a **binary** format before being sent
+- Every property of a message gets a number
+    - Used to parse incoming/create outgoing buffers

 ```{proto}